VSChina/yocto-101/app_development/minimal_toolchain/Best_practice_to_build_toolchain_base_image.md

         apt-get install -y <package-A> <package-B>
     ```

-3. Better Handle the Packages Install Thing
+3. Better Handle the Packages Installation Thing

     ```bash
     # If you are on ubuntu and thus using `apt-get` as the package manager